mrrogercampbell/microsoft-codecamp-lecture-notes/unit-4/ch-6-secrets-management-and-backing-services.md

          * Select `mysql-8.0`
       3. On the third screen hit the down arrow key until you are selecting `Ok` and then press the enter key
 12. Then the script will run for awhile more, wait for it to complete

+### Create Deployment Script
+The final step is to create a deployment script file
+1. Create a deployment script file: `touch deploy_project_script.sh`
+2. Open that file in `Nano`: `nano deploy_project_script.sh`
+3. Copy and paste in the following [code](./assets/ch-6/deploy_project_script.sh)
+4. Save and exit `Nano`
+5. Run the new script: `bash deploy_project_script.sh` and wait for it to finish
-13. On Completion your application will be deployed to your VMs `public IP` address
+6. On Completion your application will be deployed to your VMs `public IP` address